mesolitica/malaya/session/constituency/README.md

 Original implementation at https://github.com/nikitakit/self-attentive-parser.
 We adapted same algorithms and changed a bit tree structure to adapt bahasa structure.

-**This directory is very lack of comments, understand Tensorflow, Tensorflow estimator, Tensorflow Dataset really helpful**.
+**This directory is very lack of comments, able to understand Tensorflow, Tensorflow estimator and Tensorflow Dataset are really helpful**.

 ## Table of contents
   * [prepare dataset](#prepare-dataset)